 This stretch opens the space between the ribs and the hips.
-The big quadratus luborum muscle, as well as many other muscles and the surrounding fascia are being stretched.
+The big quadratus luborum muscle, as well as many other muscles and the surrounding fascia, are being stretched.
 Follow the link for a picture of the anatomy if you like.
 This stretch will help to take the tension out of this space and take the pressure off the spine and associated nerves.
 This can help to relieve that stiff and tweaky feeling in the low back.

 - Stretch the side that has more symptoms first.
 If the symptoms are equal, start with either side.
 Always do both sides.
 Sit as shown in the first photo.

 - Come down onto the elbow as shown.
-While keeping your lower hip in place on the floor, roll your top hip toward your head so that your hips are stacked vertically as shown by the green arrow.
+While keeping your lower hip in place on the floor, roll your top hip toward your head so that your hips are stacked vertically, as shown by the green arrow.
 You may not be able to completely stack them until you reduce the tension as you practice the stretch.

 - Slowly straighten your lower leg.
-Press the heel away from you as shown in photo 3.
+Press the heel away from you, as shown in photo 3.

 - Bring the top knee forward and towards the floor.
 Pay attention to how this affects the sensation you feel.
 If it is too intense, back off.
 Allow the shoulder to gently move up toward the ear.
 This will add slightly more stretch to the ribcage.